subscribe iconSubscribe to Notifications

 • New rockfish regulations took effect April 1 for Kodiak and Afognak waters north of Dangerous and Cape Ikolik.
 This includes all the waters of Afognak, Raspberry and Shuyak Islands as well as Chiniak, Ugak and Marmot Bays and all of Whale Pass, Kupreanof Straight and the Westside of Kodiak Island.
 It is also in effect for all anglers, both resident and non-resident.

-• Anglers fishing in these waters can keep 5 rockfish per day, but for only 2 can be of a single species.
+• Anglers fishing in these waters can keep 5 rockfish per day, but only 2 can be of a single species.
 This is similar to salmon bag limits in the Kodiak Road Zone and an example would be that an angler could harvest 2 black rockfish, 2 dusky rockfish and a yelloweye.
 Species ID guides are available in the Southwest Alaska Regulation Booklet, on the ADF&G website and in the Kodiak ADF&G office.

 • The standard bag limit for yelloweye rockfish is still in effect Island wide, only one fish of your rockfish bag limit may be a yelloweye.